doc-ai/tensorio-ios/README.md

 Because the umbrella TensorIO header imports headers with C++ syntax, any files that use TensorIO must have Obj-C++ extensions.
 Rename your `.m` files to `.mm`.

-Then wherever you'd like to use TensorIO, add:
+Wherever you'd like to use TensorIO, add:

 ```objc
 #import <TensorIO/TensorIO.h>
 ```

-To use TensorIO as a module, make sure `use_frameworks!` is uncommented in your Podfile.
-You may also need to add the following *Other C Flags* to your project's build settings:
+To use TensorIO as a module, make sure `use_frameworks!` is uncommented in your Podfile, and add the following *Other C Flags* to your project's build settings:

 ```
 -fmodules
 -fcxx-modules
 ```

-Then wherever you'd like to use TensorIO, add:
+Wherever you'd like to use TensorIO, add:

 ```objc
 @import TensorIO;
 ```

-*Because of how Objective-C++ and Objective-C headers interract, you may only import TensorIO into implementation files.
-If you must reference TensorIO types in your header files, forward declare them with `@class` and `@protocol` directives:*
+Because of how Objective-C++ and Objective-C headers interract, you may only import TensorIO into implementation files.
+If you reference TensorIO types in your header files, forward declare them with `@class` and `@protocol` directives:

 **MyClass.h**